 This course demonstrates how a computer system can be used effectively for the complete accounting cycle.
 Particular emphasis is placed on general ledger, accounts payable, accounts receivable and payroll related transactions.
-Prerequisites: ACCT S121 and ACCT S122 or ACCT S201.
+Prerequisites: CIOS S105 (or CIOS Placement test) and one of the following: ACCT S100, S121 or S201.